Examples of cubulable groups with fixed-point properties: Introduction

 Globally, property $(\mathrm{FW})$ and its relatives remain poorly understood, and many natural questions on the subject have not been investigated.
 We record in Section~\ref{section:Questions} some conjectures and open problems.

-\paragraph{Main results.} In this article, our goal is to construct examples of groups with fixed-point properties in some dimensions but good actions in higher dimensions.
-First of all, we consider virtually abelian groups.
-They are already known to provide examples of groups that do not act properly and cocompactly on median graphs but that contain finite-index subgroups admitting such actions \cite{MR4298722, MR3245140}.
-Here, we show that they also provide examples with interesting fixed-point properties.
-We begin by proving the following characterisation:
+\paragraph{Main results.} In this article, our goal is to construct explicit examples of groups with fixed-point properties in some dimensions but good actions in higher dimensions.
+First of all, we consider groups that do not contain non-abelian free subgroups.
+It is worth mentioning that virtually abelian groups are already known to provide examples of groups that do not act properly and cocompactly on median graphs but that contain finite-index subgroups admitting such actions \cite{MR4298722, MR3245140}.
+Here, we show that these groups, and more generally groups with no $\mathbb{F}_2$, also provide examples with interesting fixed-point properties.
+More precisely, we prove the following characterisation: